wendyverdonk93/docs/content/integrations/ecommerce-integrations/magento1/manual.md

 This page contains the FastCheckout specific settings.
 More information about [FastCheckout](/payment-methods/fastcheckout) can be found on our official website.

 ### 4. Congratulations
 You have installed and configured the plugin successfully.
-If you have any questions regarding the plugin, feel free to contact our Integration Team at <magento1@multisafepay.com> or start a discussion in our [Magento Slack channel](https://magentocommeng.slack.com) _#multisafepay-payments_
+If you have any questions regarding the plugin, email our Integration Team at <magento1@multisafepay.com> or start a discussion in our [Magento Slack channel](https://magentocommeng.slack.com) _#multisafepay-payments_